 That’s what Steve and I learned the hard way.
-We met over 47 years ago when I called into the college radio program he was disc-jockeying.
+We met over 5 decades ago when I called into the college radio program he was disc-jockeying.
 (That term in itself is a blast from the past.)
 He was begging people to call in song requests and I was one of them who did.
 We started talking, and really hit it off to the point where we decided to meet each other at the radio station the next day.
 The rest is history.
 That was the start of our “journey in love.”

 It didn’t take long for us to become infatuated with each other and eventually to “fall in love.”

 We dated for two and a half years and then married.
 We were sure that ours was a love like no other and that we would be the model couple showing others how love was to be lived out.

 Were we wrong!
 Our first year was pretty great.
 But eventually life has its way of getting between even the strongest of couples and inching us away from enjoying being with each other.
 It came to the point where we even hated being together more times than not.

 There are a lot of reasons for this, some of them being youth, naivety, lack of the type of maturity it takes to forge a marriage partnership, lack of knowledge of how to resolve conflict in healthy ways, life itself delivered a few punches in health issues and financial setbacks… to name a few.